RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 m2 mul(m2 a, m2 b) { m2 c; c.x = mul(a, b.x); c.y = mul(a, b.y); return c; }
 {% endhighlight %}

+The transpose of a matrix TODO - WORKING HERE

+Here are some notable properties of rotation matrices:

+1. non commutative
+2. transpose is the inverse

 Our 2x2 matrix, m2, can also encode a scaling factor along the x-axis or y-axis.

+1. commutative
+2. inverse flips the scale factor

 ## Transforms